 There are no hard-and-fast rules around meal timing on the carnivore diet.

-However, if you choose to incorporate intermittent fasting, you may want to opt for a 16/8 method, where you fast for 16 hours and then feed during an 8-hour period (for men), and ideally, 14-15 hours fasted with the remainder as a state of feeding for women.
+If you decide to incorporate intermittent fasting, you may want to opt for a 16/8 method.
+For men, the ideal is fasting window is for 16 hours and then feeding during an 8-hour period.
+More ideal for women is 14-15 hours fasting with the remainder in a feeding state.

 Also, if very active and tearing muscle fibers often that require additional support to facilitate repair and recovery, it is ideal to eat protein immediately following a vigorous workout or in the evening to promote muscle repair and maintenance during rest.